Yep, more later-stage companies are taking on venture debt

 TC: Is more trouble coming now, broadly speaking?

 MW: Everyone needs to grow into their valuations, and that’s not easy to do if you raised in 2015, which was the high water mark in a lot of rounds.
 So I’d say instead that a lot of insiders are looking at debt as complementary, to make each round last longer.
-You could only do so many inside rounds before insiders get tired.
+You can only do so many inside rounds before insiders get tired.

-It’s always the case that top tier companies have options.
-They just want to raise money from a position of strength.

 TC: So it does sound like you’re seeing more older startups.

 MW: We’re having most active quarter in our 37 year history — period.
 Is there an uptick in older companies?
-Yes, but they feel like healthy companies that are nearing profitability [who are coming to us for a variety of reasons].
+Yes, but they feel like healthy companies that are nearing profitability [and they’re coming to us for a variety of reasons].
 Their investors might be tired.
 They might not like the valuation they’d get if they were to head out right now.
 They might want to wait on a strategic [investor or acquirer] to get a better price.
 They might be wanting to make an acquisition and to use venture debt for that.

 They might also be looking to refinance other venture debt.
 In some cases, lenders won’t renegotiate, so companies are looking for other ways to [stretch out their funding].
 It’s not unlike refinancing your home to get a lower payment.

 TC: How can founders be sure they’re striking the best deal when it comes to venture debt?

-MW: Different lenders take different approaches, some with hidden covenants and clauses, but I’d say it’s the law firm’s job to advise them.
+MW: Different lenders take different approaches, some with hidden covenants and clauses, but I’d say it’s their law firm’s job to advise them.
 They’ve seen every lender 50 times so should be able to advise on what these different deals mean.

 TC: How big is this market right now?